alibaba/compileflow-idea-designer/README.md

 STEP2: Go to the specified path to view the generated test class (modify the input parameters and run the entire demo to complete)
 ![](doc/image/designer_8.png)

-# Changelog
-* First release version: 1.0.0 (2020.08.16) by xuan
-* Optimization function: 1.0.1 (2020.08.17) by xuan
-    * Friendly tips on how to effectively set node attributes in drawing mode and editing mode
-    * Add canvas zoom in and zoom out function
-* Optimization function: 1.0.2（2020.09.07）by xuan
-    * Node use English
-* bugfix：1.0.3（2020.10.20）by xuan
-    * Fixed preview Javacode not showing
-* bugfix：1.0.4（2020.10.26）by xuan
-    * Fixed the problem that the build test class could not find and the class did not correspond
-* new features：1.0.5（2020.11.06）by xuan
-    * Support choice style
-* new features：1.0.6（2020.11.10）by xuan
-    * support continue and break for loop
-* bugfix：1.0.7（2020.12.10）by xuan
-    * support newest idea203 version

 # Appendix
 idea plugin development learning materials